palewire/cummings.ee/CONTRIBUTING.md

 In rare cases where the poem's layout would be ruined by the text wrapping common on small devices, such as mobile phones, an `unwrap` attribute in the YAML file should be set to `true`.
 This will overflow the text on all devices and maintain the integrity of the author's linebreaks in all cases.

 Most of Cummings’s poems don't have a title or headline.
 When they do, the `titled` attribute should be set to `true`.

+## Style

+*White space*: When entering poems into the YAML file, you should endeavor to include whitespaces that, as best as possible, line up with the indentations seen on the page.
+Due to the variable letter spacing of fonts, there is no way to perfectly recreate the original document.
+[The stylesheets](https://github.com/ee-cummings-archive/cummings.ee/blob/master/styles/components/_poem.scss#L48) used to format the archive's website allow for the letter spacing of fonts on a line by line basis, which is where fine tuning can be applied.

+*Quotation marks*: Curly quotes should be used unless it's clear the author intended otherwise.

+*Ellipses*: Consecutive periods should be used, not any special character marks.
+Look carefully and count how many the author included.
+If there are no white spaces between the periods and the surrounding words, do not insert any.